Paperap/Paperap/README.md

-# Paperwrap
+# Paperap

 **Python library for interacting with the Paperless NGX REST API**

 ## Overview

-Paperwrap is a Python client library for interacting with the [Paperless-NGX](https://github.com/paperless-ngx/paperless-ngx) REST API.
+Paperap (pronounced like "paperwrap") is a Python client library for interacting with the [Paperless-NGX](https://github.com/paperless-ngx/paperless-ngx) REST API.
 It provides an object-oriented interface for managing documents, tags, correspondents, and other resources within Paperless-NGX.

 ## Status